surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  <center><h1>Admin Privileges</h1></center>

-BiPlus admin has an ability to manage all Users, User Groups, Global parameters and Global functions.
+AcuBi admin has an ability to manage all Users, User Groups, Global parameters and Global functions.
 Let us see in detail how each of them work.

 ## Users